AICONSlab/iCVMapp3r/docs/install.md

 For the main required Python packages (numpy, scipy, etc.) we recommend using [Anaconda for Python 3.6](https://www.continuum.io/downloads)

-## Installing package and dependencies for HippMapp3r locally
+## Installing package and dependencies for iCVMapp3r locally

 1. Clone repository

-        git clone https://github.com/mgoubran/HippMapp3r.git HippMapp3r
+        git clone https://github.com/mgoubran/iCVMapp3r.git iCVMapp3r

         (or install zip file and uncompress)

-        cd HippMapp3r
+        cd iCVMapp3r

-    If you want to create a virtual environment where HippMapp3r can be run,
+    If you want to create a virtual environment where iCVMapp3r can be run,

-        conda create -n hippmapper python=3.6 anaconda
+        conda create -n icvmapper python=3.6 anaconda
-        source activate hippmapper
+        source activate icvmapper

     To end the session,